“We seek justice, not just for ourselves, but justice for the whole creation.”

 BY TRACY BASILE

-Natasha Nowick, President and co-founder of Turtle Rescue League in Massachusetts, has 16 years of experience rescuing, rehabilitating, and releasing these amazing ancient reptiles.
+Last week I witnessed a snapping turtle get terribly injured in the middle of rush-hour traffic.
+Getting her across the street and on to a facility where she can heal wasn’t easy.
+It made me realize what people like Natasha Nowick of Turtle Rescue League in Massachusetts go through every day.
 It’s surprising to learn that injured turtles can often recover to a life in the wild if given proper care and time to heal, something her organization excels at.
+Her interview begins right here.

 Read more here